 Different letters were produced to reflect the mode of interview, permission status, and differential parental incentives for parents who refused permission (see Appendix B for Letters).
 Letters were also personalized to reflect the adolescent's gender and spoken language.
-Invitation letters were sent on a weekly basis, with the initial batch sent on April 6, 2021 and continuing through December 26, 2022.
-Due to the time needed to complete these recontact protocols, the teen interviewing was extended past adult survey data collection, with the final interview conducted January 2, 2023.
+Invitation letters were sent on a weekly basis, with the initial batch sent on February 21, 2023, and continuing through November 28, 2023.
+Due to the time needed to complete these recontact protocols, the teen interviewing was extended past adult survey data collection, with the final interview conducted on December 18, 2023.

-The first mailing was addressed to the parent and contained two interior envelopes - one addressed to the parent and one addressed to the adolescent (see Table 5-6).
+The first mailing was addressed to the parent and contained an interior envelope addressed to the adolescent (see Table 5-6).
 The parent's letter thanked them for their recent participation in the CHIS survey and informed them of the incentive(s) offered.
 The parent's letter emphasized that the teen's information would be kept confidential and conveyed how the results will help researchers better understand the unique health issues teens face.
 The letter addressed to the teen prominently featured the survey URL and individual access code, as well as information about the offered incentive.
 In addition, it emphasized how their individual response may help other teens across the state.
 The teen envelope also had a FAQ sheet.

 Approximately seven days after the initial invitation, a reminder letter was sent to the nonresponding teens whose parents had granted permission to recontact the teen.
 This letter contained the survey URL and their individual access code.
-This letter stressed the importance of their individual response to the survey and the potential benefits to other teens.
+The letter stressed the importance of their individual response to the survey and the potential benefits to other teens.
 The letter also reminded them of the incentive for completion.